 However, that doesn’t mean other online sources aren’t effective in attracting candidates.
 The same report revealed that 86% of all job interviews and 72% of all hires come from online sources today.
 After Indeed, CareerBuilder and LinkedIn ranked as the second and third top sources of interviews and hires.

 If you haven’t been exploring these job boards already, now is a good time to test them out.
-With the right staffing software, you’ll be able to see where you’re getting the most traction and invest your time and money wisely, with results-backed data.
+With the right staffing software, you’ll be able to see where you’re getting the most traction.
+As a result, you can invest your time and money wisely, with results-backed data.

 It’s Time to Refresh Your Recruiting Strategy